Katalepsis Protocol

 Then present:

-This lightweight select_start prevents AI-imposed framing on the first probe without requiring full pre-authorization of the detection set.
+select_startprevents AI-imposed framing on the first probe without requiring full pre-authorization of the detection set.
 User picks starting direction; remaining aspects surface in step 3d.
+Use everyday labels like "what changed", "why this path", "what it affects", or "what happens first"; keep raw gap-type names internal unless the user already uses that vocabulary. -

-3. Verify comprehension by presenting a Socratic probe via gate interaction:
+Verify comprehension by presenting a Socratic probe via Cognitive Partnership Move (Constitution):

 Present the relevant context as text output: